MayMuyen/MayMuyen/README.md

 - 💞️ I’m looking to collaborate on creative, fun and simple projects for practice!
 - 📫 How to reach me, emailing would be best!
 - 😄 Pronouns: Her/She
-- ⚡ Fun fact: I like gaming and watching anime.
+- ⚡ Fun fact: I like to play games, create things either from digital art or random stuff with coding or cooking!

 <!---
 MayMuyen/MayMuyen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.